mikenakis/Bathyscaphe/README.md

   - Your shipping address: make sure your legal address is selected.
 - As soon as we receive the fee, we will send you an acknowledgement.
 - As soon as you receive the acknowledgement, you are licensed.
-- If you fail to properly fill in the Payment reference field, if the amount is incorrect, if the currency is incorrect, etc. you will not be licensed, and any funds received will be considered a donation.
+- If you fail to include your e-mail address, and if anything else goes wrong, such as incorrect product name or version number, incorrect amount, incorrect currency, etc. we will not be able to contact you, so you will not be licensed, and any funds received will be considered a donation.

 ## Contacting the author